ErichBSchulz/dcbk/README.md

 ## SSH and your docker

-You may wish to `ssh` into your docker.
-Apparently this is not standard practice, but if you do want to then this is how:
+I am currently using docker to open a CLI shell, but you may wish to `ssh` into your docker.
+While apparently this is not standard practice, if do want to then this is how (I think):

 First generate a key with `ssh-keygen`.
 Call your key `id_rsa_bk`.
 After generating your key if you look in your ~/.ssh directory with `ls -lat ~/.ssh/*_bk*` you should see these two files with these permsission settings: